-- 190 General policies detailed in Chapter 2: Guidelines for the provision of Anaesthesia Services for - 191 Perioperative Care of Elective and Urgent Care patients are relevant to provision of anaesthesia 192 services for trauma and orthopaedic surgery. - 193 1.11 Specific local policies pertinent to trauma and orthopaedic surgery should be developed by a multidisciplinary team including an anaesthetist, acute pain nurse, pharmacist, physiotherapist, critical care clinicians, surgeons and other relevant specialties.9 - 196 1.12 Local policies should be in agreement with relevant published national guidelines. - 1.13 Local policies should be easily accessible to all staff caring for trauma and orthopaedic patients.
-These include but are not limited to: - preoperative screening for complex pain issues and access to acute pain services and advanced pain management methods - 201 pain management pathways for patients with chest injuries - supervision and monitoring of patients by competent clinical staff during surgery performed under peripheral nerve blocks, including in a block room or similar facility - perioperative anticoagulation guidelines for safe placement of epidural and regional nerve block techniques10 - recognition and management of patients at risk of acute compartment syndrome11 - 207 'Stop Before You Block' 12, 13, 14, 15 - management of complications of regional anaesthesia including high spinal block and accidental dural puncture - assessment and management of local anaesthetic systemic toxicity - assessment and management of peripheral nerve injury - post procedure monitoring of epidurals, nerve blocks and continuous infusion analgesia on the ward, including follow up care in hospital and after discharge - protocol for whom to call for problems with postoperative pain relief venous thromboembolism prophylaxis after orthopaedic and trauma surgery.16 215 216 1.14 Units should use a delirium assessment tool and have a delirium policy describing 217 preventative measures and its management.17 218 1.15 There should be specific guidelines for assessing a suspected difficult airway in patients with 219 spine and joint disease and for measuring lung function in patients with kyphoscoliosis.18 220 1.16 Patients at risk of acute compartment syndrome (ACS) should be identified on admission to 221 hospital or at the time of surgery, and should be managed within agreed, multidisciplinary 222 protocols.19 223 2 Major trauma Policies 224 2.1 Local policies should ensure National Institute for Health and Care Excellence (NICE) 225 recommendations and quality standards for major trauma services are met and should be 226 agreed with the regional trauma network.^{20,21} 227 228 2.2 There should be local policies in place to meet the quality standards developed by NICE for:21 229 patients with major trauma who cannot maintain their airway and/or ventilation to have 230 drug-assisted rapid sequence induction (RSI) of anaesthesia and intubation within 231 45 minutes of the initial call to the emergency services patients who have had urgent 3D imaging for major trauma have a provisional written 232 233 radiology report within 60 minutes of the scan 234 patients with open fractures of long bones, the hindfoot or midfoot have fixation and definitive soft tissue cover within 72 hours of injury if this cannot be performed at the same 235 236 time as debridement 237 patients with full in-line spinal immobilisation to have their risk of cervical spine injury assessed using the Canadian C-spine rule22 238 239 major trauma centres to have a dedicated trauma ward for patients with multisystem • injuries and a designated consultant available to contact 24 hours a day, 7 days a week.
-240 241 major trauma centres to have acute specialist services for rehabilitation after major trauma, and for children and older people.
-242 243 2.3 Initial management should follow the adult trauma life support principles with management 244 of airway, breathing and circulation along with cervical spine stabilisation occurring in parallel rather than in sequence.23 Local guidelines should be followed to ensure the 245 appropriate tier of trauma call response is made.
-246 247 2.4 Pain management pathways should be followed for chest wall injuries including provision for early epidural or nerve blocks in patients with multiple rib fractures.24 248 2.5 Assessment and management for a cervical spine injury should follow pre agreed existing 249 250 NICE and British Orthopaedic Association guidance.^{25,26} Spinal clearance protocols should be embedded into practice.27 251 252 2.6 There should be a local protocol in place for emergency access to an operating theatre or 253 intervention suite, to provide rapid intervention in life threatening or limb threatening 254 conditions.28 255 2.7 All acute hospitals should have a defined major incident plan.
-The plan should be built around the regional network of MTCs, TUs and local emergency hospitals (LEHs).20 256
+- 2.1 Local policies should ensure that National Institute for Health and Care Excellence (NICE) recommendations and quality standards for major trauma services are met and should be agreed with the regional trauma network.^{19,20} - 2.2 There should be local policies in place to meet the quality standards developed by NICE for:20 - patients with major trauma who cannot maintain their airway and/or ventilation to have drug-assisted rapid sequence induction of anaesthesia and intubation within 45 minutes of the initial call to the emergency services - patients who have had urgent three-dimensional imaging for major trauma have a provisional written radiology report within 60 minutes of the scan - patients with open fractures of long bones, the hindfoot or midfoot have fixation and definitive soft tissue cover within 72 hours of injury if this cannot be performed at the same time as debridement - patients with full in-line spinal immobilisation to have their risk of cervical spine injury assessed using the Canadian C-spine rule21 - MTCs to have a dedicated trauma ward for patients with multisystem injuries and a designated consultant available to contact 24 hours a day, 7 days a week. - MTCs to have acute specialist services for rehabilitation after major trauma, and for children and older people. - 2.3 Initial management should follow the adult trauma life support principles with management of airway, breathing and circulation, together with cervical spine stabilisation occurring in parallel rather than in sequence.22 Local guidelines should be followed to ensure that the appropriate tier of trauma call response is made. - 2.4 Pain management pathways should be followed for chest wall injuries including provision for early epidural or nerve blocks in patients with multiple rib fractures.23 - 2.5 Assessment and management for a cervical spine injury should follow pre agreed existing NICE and British Orthopaedic Association guidance.^{24,25} Spinal clearance protocols should be embedded into practice.26 - 2.6 There should be a local protocol in place for emergency access to an operating theatre or intervention suite, to provide rapid intervention in life threatening or limb-threatening conditions.27 - 2.7 All acute hospitals should have a defined major incident plan.
+The plan should be built around the regional network of MTCs, TUs and local emergency hospitals (LEHs).19

-257 Organisation
+Organisation